-If the recipient wishes to extend an award for more than a 12-month period or determines that subsequent extensions are necessary, the institutional grant administrator must submit a prior approval request to the Office of Grant Management through the Change Requests tab in eGMS Reach between 90 and 30 calendar days prior to the end of the period of performance.
+If the recipient wishes to extend an award for more than a 12-month period or determines that subsequent extensions are necessary, the IGA must submit a prior approval request to OGM through the Change Requests tab in eGMS Reach at least 10 calendar days prior to the end date of the period of performance.
 The request must include a detailed justification for the extension, an estimate of the unexpended award funds, and a detailed work plan for activities that will be undertaken during the requested extension.